Wroclaw (Poland) host of The World Games 2017

-The President of the Wroclaw Organizing Committee - The World Games 2017 Limited - is Mr. Piotr Przygonski.
-In charge of all operational activities is the Chief Operations Officer Mrs. Hanna Domagala
+The President of the Wroclaw Organizing Committee - The World Games 2017 Limited is Mr. Marcin Przychodny, the Vice President is Mr. Adam Roczek.

 IWGA President Jose Perurena Lopez said about the next host: “We are happy to present our sports in Wroclaw in the summer of 2017, and we are sure that we will be offered optimal conditions for our sportsmen and women there.”
 Wroclaw offers all prerequisites to stage an event like The World Games.
 This does not only refer to the required sporting venues and infrastructure.
 The city also has a record as a host of big sports events and can count on the support of the city administration, the Ministry of Sport and Tourism and the National Olympic Committee.